The Black List: 2013 Screenplays: Part 1

 Looking for something to read?
 There's a script for that.

-Read and download all of the "Black List: 2013" screenplays.
-We have the 72 selected scripts from the 9th edition.
+Read and download some of the best unproduced screenplays from 2013, according to hundreds of Hollywood professionals who've read and rated them.
 And we've divided the material into smaller groups for quick and easy access.

 For Your Consideration, we have the first 10 scripts cataloged and indexed alphabetically, from A through B. Including Stephany Folsom's "1969: A Space Odyssey of How Kubrick Learned to Stop Worrying and Land on the Moon," Justin Kremer's "Bury the Lead," and everything in between.

 If you're a young writer looking for study guides, you've found the right place.
-These "Black List: 2013" scripts were chosen by more than 250 film-industry executives.
+Take a look at what it takes to write a good script.

 Looking For Something Else?